The relative isoperimetric inequality for minimal submanifolds with free boundary in the Euclidean space: A generalized cone

 and set

-When $u$ is a constant function, then the both definitions are certainly the same.
-But when $u$ is not a constant function, there are at least two big differences, which prevent us to directly use the ideas in \cite{CGR06} to prove an analogous inequality to \eqref{eq1.3} or \eqref{eq1.4}.
+When $u$ is a constant function, then both definitions are certainly the same.
+But when $u$ is not a constant function, there are at least two big differences, which prevent us to directly use the results in \cite{CGR06} to prove an analogous inequality to \eqref{eq1.3} or \eqref{eq1.4}.
 The first difference is that the condition

-is not scaling invariance.
+is not scaling invariant.
 This causes that $N^u_pX$ might be not spherical convex, while $N_pX$ is.
 The latter is crucial for the validity of \eqref{eq1.3}.
-The second difference, which is also crucial in the later application, is that $\nu (p) \in N_p\Gamma$, when $\Gamma$ is a set lying on the convex hypersurface, but $\nu (p)\in N^u_p\Gamma$ is in general not true.
+The second difference, which is also crucial in the later applications, is that $\sigma(p)=\nu (p) \in N_p\Gamma$ is true, when $\Gamma=X$ is a set lying on the convex hypersurface, but $\sigma(p)=\nu (p)\in N^u_p\Gamma$ is in general not true.